Vegan Seitan Tikka Masala:

 - 1 teaspoon oil( preferably canola)

 - ½ teaspoon red chili powder(more if you want a more hot curry)

 - 1 serrano pepper or two green chilies

-- ½ tsp roasted kasuri methi (just roast the kasuri methi in a heated pan for few minutes till they are warm)
+- ½ teaspoon roasted kasuri methi, (just roast the kasuri methi in a heated pan for few minutes till they are warm)

 - Salt to taste